unitof/vc-ship25-agentsworkshop/README.md

 7. Copy the token immediately (you won't be able to see it again)
 8. Add it to your `.env.local` file as `GITHUB_TOKEN`

+## Contributing

+Contributions to this project are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/your-feature-name`).
+5. Open a Pull Request describing your changes.

+Please ensure your code follows the existing style and includes tests where applicable.
+For any questions or issues, please open an issue on GitHub.

 ## Usage

 ```bash